 It’s not until readers reach that safety zone that they begin to listen to what you have to say.

 Brains network, and so should you.

-You might think it would be nice for the human brain to process everything in linear fashion, but that’s not how it works.
-The brain processes decisions, thoughts, directives and bits of information simultaneously.
+You might think it would be nice for the human brain to process everything in a linear fashion, but that’s not how it works.
+The brain processes decisions, thoughts, directives, and bits of information simultaneously.
 Processes in the brain overlap.

 That’s why you can do several things at once, like working on a project with a deadline while wondering what you are having for lunch and figuring out how you still can swing by the dry cleaner’s before they close.

 A well-written copy also performs several tasks at once.
 It should inform, entertain and provide some value to the reader.
 One of the ways to do this is by creating deep connections.